midyan/gulp-datelist-generator/README.md

 $ gulp generate-date-list --start START_YEAR --end END_YEAR
 ```

-It will create a datelist.txt file with all the dates inside.
+It will create a datelist_START_YEAR_END_YEAR.txt file with all the dates inside.